 Middle Eastern Flavors

 You’re probably more familiar with Middle Eastern flavors than you realize (think harissa, coriander, and anise).
-Get a headstart on these regional herbs and spices, as they’ll be big in 2018.
+Get a headstart on these regional herbs and spices, and you’ll be ahead of the trend.

 Non-Wheat Noodles and Pasta